 - French

-- Indigenous languages such as Quechua, Nahuatl, Guaraní and Mayan
+- Indigenous languages such as Quechua, Nahuatl, Guaranà and Mayan

 Cultural and economic impact

 The cultural diversity of America has had a considerable impact on the economy and society of the continent.
-In the countries of Latin America, economic activities have traditionally been linked to the primary sector, such as agriculture and mining, while in the countries of Anglo AmericanIn countries such as the United States and Canada, sectors such as technology, financial services and industry are predominant.
+In the countries of Latin America, economic activities have traditionally been linked to the primary sector, such as agriculture and mining, while in the countries of Anglo AmericanIn the United States and Canada, sectors such as technology, financial services, and industry are predominant.
+Latin America, although developing, remains heavily dependent on the export of primary products such as coffee, oil, and soybeans.
+In contrast, the United States is one of the world’s largest economies, with a diversified, high-tech economy that influences global markets.
+The population of the Americas reflects all these historical, social, cultural, and economic processes, in which a complex web of influences has been woven.
+From Indigenous peoples to European, African, and Asian migrants, each group has enriched the continent with its own characteristics, resulting in the current diversity, both ethnically and culturally.